 Step 6: For further security, set a password for the backup file.

-If you were previously unfamiliar with the concept or process of backups, we hope you learned a new neat computer feature that you will start using more, as well as why it is so important to create backups of your files frequently.
-We are also happy to present you with this short, yet comprehensive tutorial on how to backup MikroTik configuration.
+If you were previously unfamiliar with the concept or process of backups, we hope you learned a new neat computer feature that you will start using more, as well as why it is so important to frequently create backups of your files.
+We are also happy to present this short yet comprehensive tutorial on how to backup MikroTik configuration.
 In this way, you can easily secure your MikroTik server.
-If you have any questions or run into any issues, leave a comment down below and we will respond as soon as possible.
+If you have any questions or have any issues, leave a comment below, and we will respond as soon as possible.

 People are also reading: